hsenid-mobile/mycoriza/docs/patterns-and-best-practices.md

 Javascript introduced `async`/`await` syntax to write the asynchronous logics in more readable manner.
 Under the hood, it uses javascript promises.
-The [`useAsPromise` hook](/network-states/#useaspromise-hook) can be used to make the NetworkHooks more compatible with asynchronous programming.
+The [`useAsPromise` hook](/network-states/#useaspromise-hook) can be used to make the NetworkHooks more compatible with asynchronous programming by converting Natwork State and fetcher function to a promise function.

 ```jsx
 import {useEffect} from "react";